Lamar Advertising (NASDAQ:LAMR) Releases FY 2021 Earnings Guidance

-Several analysts have recently weighed in on the stock.
-TheStreet raised shares of Lamar Advertising from a c+ rating to a b- rating in a research note on Monday, January 11th.
-Citigroup increased their price target on shares of Lamar Advertising from $80.00 to $88.00 in a research note on Wednesday, March 3rd.
-Finally, Morgan Stanley increased their price target on shares of Lamar Advertising from $105.00 to $115.00 and gave the company an overweight rating in a research note on Friday.
+Several research analysts have weighed in on the company.
+Citigroup increased their price objective on Lamar Advertising from $80.00 to $88.00 in a research report on Wednesday, March 3rd.
+TheStreet cut Lamar Advertising from a b rating to a c+ rating in a research report on Tuesday, May 4th.
+Finally, Morgan Stanley increased their target price on Lamar Advertising from $105.00 to $115.00 and gave the stock an overweight rating in a report on Thursday, May 6th.

-The business also recently disclosed a quarterly dividend, which was paid on Wednesday, March 31st.
-Investors of record on Monday, March 22nd were issued a dividend of $0.75 per share.
-The ex-dividend date was Friday, March 19th.
-This represents a $3.00 dividend on an annualized basis and a yield of 2.92%.
-This is an increase from Lamar Advertising’s previous quarterly dividend of $0.50.
-Lamar Advertising’s payout ratio is currently 51.72%.
+The firm also recently declared a quarterly dividend, which was paid on Wednesday, March 31st.
+Shareholders of record on Monday, March 22nd were issued a dividend of $0.75 per share.
+This represents a $3.00 dividend on an annualized basis and a dividend yield of 2.90%.
+This is a boost from Lamar Advertising’s previous quarterly dividend of $0.50.
+The ex-dividend date of this dividend was Friday, March 19th.
+Lamar Advertising’s dividend payout ratio is presently 51.72%.

 About Lamar Advertising